jobrouter/typo3-process/Documentation/form-finisher.rst

 A form finisher `JobRouterStartInstance` is available to start a JobRouter® process instance.
 After submitting a form, the form values are stored in a transfer table.
-A command, hopefully executed regularly, takes these transfer records and start a process instance.
+A :ref:`command <command-start>`, hopefully executed regularly, takes these transfer records and start a process instance.
 This is due the fact, that a JobRouter® installation can temporarily not available due to maintenance or network problems.
-Also the submitting of a form should be as fast as possible.
+Also the submitting of a form on the website should be as fast as possible for a good user experience.

 .. note::

-   The finisher can only be used in the yaml form definition, not in the :guilabel:`Form` GUI module.
+   The finisher can only be used in the yaml form definition, not in the :guilabel:`Form` backend module.

 Start one instance